Help talented postgraduate students become the next generation of tech professionals. Build a workforce with the skills your business is looking for.

-After they have finished their internship or practicum they have effectively graduated and are available to hire.
-If you are recruiting for a role, get in touch with us.
+After they have finished their internship or project they have effectively graduated and are available to hire.
+If you are recruiting for a role please contact us.

 Our students start working on relevant real-world projects as quickly as possible.
 If you have projects on your “nice to do, if we had the time” list, we can take them on at no risk to you.
 Projects can cover a range of topics.